backdrop-contrib/viewsicalexport/README.md

 This module enables you to export iCal feeds (also known as vcalendar) from views, using the "iCal Feed" and "iCal Fields" views plugins.

-A typical use case is a view with event nodes (any content type with date fields).
+A typical use case is a view from event nodes (any content type with date fields).
-Using this module, you can attach an iCal feed to your views' page, so visitors are able to subscribe to your events via their calendars.
+Using this module, you can attach an iCal feed to your views' page, so visitors are able to add your events to their calendar and get them updated automatically.

 ## Installation